Danilo D'Ambrosio: Style of play

-D'Ambrosio is a quick, energetic, offensive fullback, who is physically strong, good in the air, and who also possesses good stamina, timing, and reliable technical ability.
-He primarily plays on the right, but is also capable of playing on the left, due to his tactical versatility as a defender, and is known for his ability to cut into the centre from this position onto his stronger right foot and attempt a shot, due to his eye for goal.
-He has also been used as a wing-back or wide midfielder in a 3–5–2 formation, and has even been deployed as a central midfielder, or as a centre-back on occasion.
+D'Ambrosio is a versatile defender, able to play both as a full-back on both flanks (mainly on the right) and as a centre-back.
+His physical abilities also allow him to be used as a wide midfielder, while his offensive-mindedness and his aerial prowess have often led him to score goals.

 Personal life

-D'Ambrosio has an identical twin brother Dario, who also plays as a defender, for Monza.
+D'Ambrosio has an identical twin brother Dario, who also plays as a defender.
 Both grew up in Caivano in a football school, Sporting Caivano 94.

 In April 2014, D'Ambrosio joined Twitter and with his first post claimed that for every follower he received, he would make a donation of €0.50 to the "Aiutare I Bambini" charity which gives aid to needy children in his home region of Campania.
 He eventually donated €11,500.

+On 31 May 2016, he married Enza De Cristofaro, with whom he had two sons, Leonardo and Ludovico.